spences10/scottspence.com/copy/about.md

 and Lloyd's insurance market.

 As a web developer I've worked in government digital transformation and creative digital.
-I now work in the content management space with Storyblok.
+I now work in the content management space but am not restricted to it by any means.

 ### My personality